About Us – Our Founder and Teachers

 Alissa believes that many concepts in art emulate what we understand about life and emotional development and with the right approach, art can heal and support a happy self through creative expression.
 She loves to draw, loves to paint, and loves teaching her own two children and others how to tap into the ability to use art as a tool for understanding themselves and the world around them.

-Art Teacher and Artist
+Art Class Facilitator and Artist

 Anika Kirk is a Gold Coast artist who has been exhibiting her works since 2015.
 She has also been featured across multiple publications both locally and internationally.